AdobeDocs/adobe-io-events/src/pages/guides/using/aem/aem_faq.md

 <InlineAlert variant="info" slots="text"/>

 The following event payloads are specific to the deprecated AEM add-on module.
-For Cloud-native AEM events, the payload envelope follows the CloudEvents standard, though the contents may differ.
+For AEM Cloud Service events, the payload envelope follows the CloudEvents standard, though the contents may differ.

 Here are a few sample AEM event payloads: